kelvinfung611/etracker/README.md

 1. Power on the ESP32.
 2. Use a BLE-enabled mobile app (like nRF Connect) to scan for devices.
 3. Connect to the device named "eTracker_esp32".
-4. Read the characteristic to see the current counts for `can` and `bottle`.
+4. Read the characteristic to see the current counts for `can` and `plastic`.

 ## Code Explanation